Jackie Wilson became one of the first R&B vocalists to enjoy success

 Wilson married Harris in May 1967

-Nat Tarnapol is pictured far left
+Nat Tarnapol is pictured far right

 By 1961 Jackie was involved with Harlean Harris, a former girlfriend of Sam Cooke and a Ebony magazine fashion model while at the same time having a relationship with a Juanita Jones.